PabitraPati/Python_Practice/README.md

 - Insertion Sort
 - Sort Dictionary on the basis of key or value
 - Parse given web stats and findout the URL hit count and response code
+- Checking if given string is Pangram or not